 Adventure Therapy allows you to challenge yourself physically and mentally while building trust and self-confidence.
 Instead of talking in an office, we will climb together and have the chance to apply therapeutic practices in a real-life setting.
 Discover your strengths, practice mindfulness, and share what is going on in your life.
 Rock climbing offers a fun and functional context where we can explore healing, growth, and self-awareness.

 What is this all about?

-Rock climbing is a fun (and safe) way to challenge yourself physically and mentally.
+Rock climbing is a fun way to challenge yourself physically and mentally.
 In our sessions together, we will use various adventure therapy practices to build confidence, overcome obstacles, practice life skills and discuss what is going on in your life.
 There are lots of spaces to take a break from climbing and just connect.
 We will tailor each session to focus on your goals.
 It is always up to you as to what you want to focus on, what type of climbing you want to do that day, as well as what conversations we have.

 By experiencing climbing together, clients share that they feel a sense of accomplishment, success, encouragement, and trust as we both challenge ourselves. this time climbing allows an opportunity to practice managing risk, breaking goals down into small steps, working through fear, practicing mindfulness and learning about ourselves and life through climbing.

 We will spend some time talking together but a lot of that time you will also be climbing!
 Our therapists are belay-certified and also registered therapists, meaning we can attend to your physical and emotional safety simultaneously.
 During our time together we will decide what type of climbing to do, choosing between bouldering, top-rope belay, and auto-belay climbs.